 She shared a room with another of our maids.
 No doubt she would be happy to return to her own bed instead of the flimsy cot she’d spent the past sennight on.

-We parted ways, and I turned and entered the room without knocking.
+We said our goodbyes, and I turned and entered the room without knocking.
 The scene that met me was tense.
 Adnan and Haydar had cleaned themselves off and changed out of their ruined clothing.
 They sat beside each other on John’s couch, and though their gazes remained mostly on the fire in front of them, every now and then their eyes skimmed left or right, to where McNaught and John and Henry flanked them.
 From their expressions, they were preparing themselves for another battle.

 On one side of the couch, John and Henry sat beside each other in armchairs.
 Henry looked not at the room, but at John, whose expression was inscrutable.
 His gaze, reflecting the flames as though a fire had been lit within his eyes, stared unblinking across from him, where McNaught sat in a third chair.

 Judging by the way the spy relaxed in his seat, he didn’t yet realize that there was danger here for him, and that one false step might lead to his peril.

 I strode toward the Janissaries.
 “Can I join you?”